 Based in Bergen, Norway, the Romanian-Norwegian mezzosoprano/contralto Daniela Iancu is a graduate of the Music Academy in Timisoara, Romania, where she studied seven years with various teachers: Ana Stan, Elena Sabadus, Teodora Ciucur and Corneliu Murgu.

-In 2008 Iancu completed her graduate study led by professor Ionel Pantea at the Music Academy in Timisoara.
+In 2008 Iancu completed her graduate Master study led by professor Ionel Pantea at the Music Academy in Timisoara.
 The study emphasized in particular the interpretation of contemporary music.

 From 1993 to 2005 Iancu sang in the award-winning choir Sursum Corda, led by Diodor Nicoară.
 She was employed in Timisoara Philharmonic Choir Ion Romanu from 1992 to 2010.
 Both choirs have done extensive touring throughout Europe.